rtek1/pubsubeltpipeline/README.md

 # pubsub-elt-pipeline

-- The purpose of this project is to learn how to use the following tools specifically: Pub/Sub, Cloud Composer, BigQuery, and DBT.
+- The purpose of this project is to learn how to use the following tools specifically: Pub/Sub, Cloud Composer, BigQuery, DBT, and Looker Studio.

 - This project expands on my previous project "amazon-elt-pipeline" where I utilized a local csv data source, and local airflow.
 In this project, I import the sample amazon sales data to a Google Sheet in order to simulate a live data environment and utilize Pub/Sub to perform event driven data ingestion.
 In lieu of running a local Apache Airflow environment, I opted to utilize Cloud Composer.
-I did not build any visuals in this case, as the focus was on implementing a working Cloud Composer environment, and successfully publishing and pulling messages from Pub/Sub.
+The visuals this time were recreated in Looker Studio.

 - I utilized an AppsScript within the Google Sheet and created an onEdit trigger to publish a message to Pub/Sub.
 My Composer environment is setup to be a subscriber in this case, and the DAG within my Composer environment will pull/listen for a message from Pub/Sub.
 Upon receipt of a message from Pub/Sub, the data will be extracted from the sheet, loaded into BigQuery, and transformed with DBT.